How to Reduce Tax Liabilities

 It is important to note that you’re still eligible for tax credits even if you don’t itemize on your tax return.

-Again, If you are a US citizen or resident alien with foreign income, you can claim the credit.
+Again, you can claim the credit if you are a US citizen or resident alien with foreign income.
 The FTC is a non-refundable credit for income taxes paid to a foreign government.

 The amount you can claim for the FTC should not exceed your total US tax liability multiplied by a fraction.
 The fraction’s numerator is your taxable income from outside the US, and the denominator is your total taxable income from US and foreign sources.